shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "About wearing them and about… turning into a… cat, to do so?"

-"And I talked about how I would never do that because cats are evil and I like killing them and—"
+"And I talked about how I would never do that because cats are evil, and I like killing them and—"

 Ersie reached out and put a paw on Mudrich's mouth.
 "Yes, yes, yes, but Muddy,"